dekuNukem/RGBeeb/README.md

 * Has four 5.25" bays for two full-height disk drives

-Didn't seem like a tall order, but after sifting through dozens of pages on amazon and newegg, I came to the devastating conclusion such case *simply doesn't exist anymore*.
+It didn't seem like a tall order, but after sifting through dozens of pages on amazon and newegg, I came to the devastating conclusion such case *simply does not exist anymore*.

 The main culprit is 5.25" bays.
-I need 4 of them to hold the two drives, and they are simply extinct from most modern gaming cases.
+I need 4 of them to hold the two drives, and they are just extinct from most modern gaming cases.
 Instead there is just a blank space where it used to be.

 Just when I thought modern cases were a dead end, I stumbled upon something I completely missed: **open-frame cases**!